 The decadence of this place plays second fiddle to its vantage point.
 To the west is the cupola of Harrods; to the north, Hyde Park is in the throes of autumn.
-That brings us to the crux; summer season has gone and the pool's retractable roof is firmly secured until 2016.
+That brings us to the crux; when summer season's gone, the pool's retractable roof is firmly secured until next year.
 It's a shame because there's a sultry autumn glint on the water, and we could do with more of it being let in.
 One of the great pleasures of outdoor swimming is being in the middle of that equator where warm water meets chilly air too, not to mention it'd be oddly soothing to hear the traffic below.

 Of course, you need money for an experience like this, but the good news is you don't need to be staying at the hotel.
 This is one to save up for a proper treat, or otherwise one for the lovers of swimming and London, and that combination in particular.
 But The Berkeley is, aside from Shoreditch House, the only stab you'll get at rooftop swimming in London.
 And if you can wait for the roof to peel off again in summer, you might decide it's worth splashing out on.